dotnet/docs-desktop/dotnet-desktop-guide/framework/winforms/controls/how-to-add-a-custom-place-to-a-file-dialog-box.md

 ---
 title: "How To: Add a Custom Place to a File Dialog Box"
-description: The default open and save dialog boxes on Windows Vista have a custom places area.
+description: The default open and save dialog boxes on Windows have a custom places area.
 Learn how to add a custom place. ms.date: "03/30/2017"
 dev_langs:
   - "csharp"